alondahari/alondahari.github.io/_posts/ideas/2024-03-14-ssh-commit-signing-deep-dive.md

 After running the command, you will be asked where to save the key.
 By default, the keys are saved in `~/.ssh/id_ed25519` for the private key and `~/.ssh/id_ed25519.pub` for the public key.

+You can also specify a passphrase to protect the private key, but I will not be doing that in this example.
+Personally, I have [1Password](https://developer.1password.com/docs/ssh) to manage my passwords, so I don't see the need to add a passphrase to my private key.

 Let's take a look at the private key:

 ```bash